Harpswell school survives after commission OKs plan to consolidate

 Other commission members acknowledged mistakes made by the school’s administration, which include a recently discovered $132,000 budgeting error that contributed to the school’s financial woes.
 Yet they expressed hope the widespread community effort to save Harpswell Coastal Academy had steered the institution back on track.

-“I feel like finally you’re all pushing the rock up the hill,” said Shelley Reed.
+“I feel like finally you’re all pushing the rock up the hill,” said Maine Charter School Commission member Shelley Reed.
 “It’s my hope that the rock doesn’t roll back on you.”

 Send questions/comments to the editors.